SMOK: an overview

 Over the years, SMOK has established a track record of offering reasonable quality at low prices.
 Beyond that, it has also started some noteworthy trends.
 Dual-coil cartomizers showed a different level of flavor and vapor in that product category.
 Bluetooth connectivity, while still in its nascent stages for vaping, has all kinds of potential.
 The TFV4 introduced a whole new level of vapor production for sub-ohm tanks.

 The company’s mods have often been experimental.
 For many vapers, SMOK devices had many firsts.
 From telescoping tube mods to wood box mods to box mods that can be controlled via Bluetooth, it has broadened the horizons of vaping devices.
-Its research & development team has created several twists that have influenced the entire vaping scene.
-While many of its competitors have tried to imitate its designs and technology, vapers were first able to enjoy them on Smoktech devices.
+Its research & development team has created several twists that have influenced the entire vaping scene, whether it be LED lights, touch screens, duodenary coils, etc. While many of its competitors have tried to imitate its designs and technology, vapers were first able to enjoy them on Smoktech devices.